Eager for calming news, investors look to earnings

 That suggests the bar might be relatively low for the first quarter.
 “You still could see some relative upside there,” said Keith Parker, U.S. equity strategist at UBS.

 Many companies already have announced plans for increased buybacks and dividends, or bringing cash back from overseas, and other ways to use their tax savings.
-More news on that front is expected this reporting period, which is set to start with reports from JPMorgan Chase (JPM.N) and others April 13.
+More news on that front is expected this reporting period, which is set to start with reports from JPMorgan Chase and others April 13.

 “If we get a discussion of repatriation - what companies are going to bring back ... that will have a positive effect on the market,” said Bucky Hellwig, senior vice president at BB&T Wealth Management in Birmingham, Alabama.

-Reporting by Caroline Valetkevitch; additional reporting by Saqib Iqbal Ahmed; Editing by Alden Bentley and Nick Zieminski
+Reporting by Caroline Valetkevitch; additional reporting by Saqib Iqbal Ahmed; editing by Alden Bentley and Nick Zieminski